WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 The number `dek` has a resemblance with the Roman numeral X (which is very much desirable because that association works in favor of acceptance).
 And the number `el` resembles a capital E (which makes it seem logical and easy to remember which once again works in favor of acceptance).

+I'm not sure if I'd seen the symbol for `dek` somewhere before.
+The idea for that glyph just came to me after a nap.
+I tried to search hoping that this symbol already exists in unicode but couldn't find anything.
+It's super easy to write on paper because you don't have to lift the pen when writing it.
+It's just one easy movement (starting from top left).